 - Australian or New Zealand Passport, or a certified copy of the identity page of your passport (usually the first page)

 - other foreign national passport showing Australian residency status (permanent residents and humanitarian visa holders must provide a valid residency visa), or a certified copy of both the identity page and the visa page of a current passport.

 You will need to bring this documentation with you to collect your campus card.

-If you are an Australian student who has deferred accepting an undergraduate place at UWA, and now wish to take up the offer and commence studying in the coming semester, you need to re-apply online.
+If you are a domestic student who has deferred accepting an undergraduate place at UWA, and now wish to take up the offer and commence studying in the coming semester, complete the following steps.

 If you wish to simply take up your deferred place: